Technology’s impact on communication and performance

 KPIs can be used to keep track of what and what isn’t working – the majority of businesses use them to make sure they are on track to achieve their goals.
 But in the digital age do we sometimes take this too far?

 One famous example is Amazon and its use of tracking to monitor whether its employees were meeting their targets.
-The rigid parameters didn’t take in to account inevitable human error which has led to low morale and high turnover.
-The ecommerce monolith has also considered the use of wristband trackers worn on each arm to track the location of workers and the products they handle.
+The rigid parameters didn’t take in to account inevitable human error which has led to low morale and high turnover of staff.
+When you factor in the time and cost of recruiting and training new people this is a problem.
+Amazon has also considered the use of wristband trackers worn on each arm to track the location of workers and the products they handle which raises interesting questions about privacy.

-CEO Kate Bischoff has warned that constant monitoring could “impact employee anxiety, morale and overall work culture.”
+CEO Kate Bischoff, Employment Attorney, Speaker & HR Consultant at tHRive Law & Consulting LLC, has warned that constant monitoring could “impact employee anxiety, morale and overall work culture.”

 You could also argue that the main problem is that too many people treat KPIs as a non-specific target, rather than a measurement.
 For example, let’s say a pen manufacturing company used a KPI as a target for its manufacturing facilities’ productivity levels, evaluating the success rate by the amount of pens it makes.
 So whilst it’s great one facility are producing a lot of pens, the majority of those could be red, which could be due to red ink being faster and cheaper to produce.
 Although, most consumers usually buy black or blue.